APU vs TLSense CPU performance comparison

 Multi-core CPU performance

-Multiple-core performance is important for applications that are multi-threaded such as Suricata or Wireguard VPN.
-As mentioned earlier, it also helps with routing multiple TCP connections concurrently.
+Multiple-core performance is important for multi-thread applications such as Suricata or Wireguard VPN.

 CPU performance summary